Sodium Tripolyphosphate and Global Policy Evolution: From Lab to Legislation

 “The next decade belongs to those who can make sodium tripolyphosphate both cleaner and smarter.”

-Sodium tripolyphosphate (STPP) is a common chemical compound used in detergents, food processing, and industrial applications.
+Sodium tripolyphosphate (STPP) is a widely used chemical in various industries, from detergents to food processing.

 Polyphosphates are typically used in the food sector for their capability to improve the texture, look, and service life of numerous items.